 Next, you will be asked a couple of questions known by many as Show Me Tell Me questions.
 These will be two of a possible 19 questions.

 One will be a ‘show me’ and one will be a ‘tell me’.
 These questions will test your knowledge on the maintenance and safety of your vehicle.

 Questions range from ‘tell me how you would check that the brakes are working before starting a journey’ to ‘open the bonnet, identify where the windscreen washer reservoir is and tell me how you check the level?’

 If you fail to answer one or both of these questions correctly, you will get one minor.
 You can have up to 15 minor fails during your test and still pass however just one major fault will see you fail your test.

-You will have practiced these manoeuvers during your lessons and remember to take your time.
+You will have practised these manoeuvers during your lessons and remember to take your time.
 There is no time limit; you should go at a pace that suits you.

-It’s important to remember that no matter what here will always be another opportunity.
+We hope these driving test tips help but it’s important to remember that no matter what there will always be another opportunity.
 If you pass your test then enjoy your new found freedom and if you failed then learn from your mistakes and book another test as soon as you feel ready!